paazmaya/mainichikatarenshu/README.md

-It took some time to come back to this project as the Waveshare driver and embedded graphics seemed to be har to get working together.
+It took some time to come back to this project as the Waveshare driver and embedded graphics seemed to be hard to get working together.
-Finally when lookig at the diff https://github.com/caemor/epd-waveshare/compare/v0.5.0...v0.6.0 and https://github.com/embedded-graphics/embedded-graphics
+Finally when looking at the diff https://github.com/caemor/epd-waveshare/compare/v0.5.0...v0.6.0 and https://github.com/embedded-graphics/embedded-graphics